longaccess/longaccess-docs/api_v1.md

 API Documentation, v0.9

-API is based on [Tastypie](http://django-tastypie.readthedocs.org/en/latest/).
+API is based on the yummy [Tastypie](http://django-tastypie.readthedocs.org/en/latest/).
 This is version 0.9.

 ---